-Cross-Cultural Attitudes Toward Homosexuality Activities
+Cross-Cultural Social Attitudes Activities

 Next, provide the link for the online database and ask students to select the six countries they chose for one of the waves.
-Then, ask them to rank order a subset the actual data for one of the attitude toward homosexuality items.
+Then, ask them to rank order a subset the actual data for one of the social attitude items.
 This can be easily done by clicking on the interactive map or by scrolling down the list by country name.
 Students can discuss how well the results match their predictions and the reasons for the match or mismatch.
 They can also discuss the cultural factors that might influence which countries' citizens are most and least accepting.

-Activity C: Have students identify five countries with the least accepting attitudes, using the map feature for either of the attitudes toward homosexuality variables.
+Activity C: Have students identify five countries with the least accepting attitudes, using the map feature for either of the social attitudes variables.
 Have them also explore at least one other variable that has been found to be correlated with these attitudes (see Activity B).
-As a homework assignment, have students prepare a presentation that they would give to the United Nations about the experiences of LGB people in those countries.
-Their presentation should include recommendations for public policy changes that would support LGB rights; these should be connected to the results of psychological science research and to concepts covered in your classes.
+As a homework assignment, have students prepare a presentation that they would give to the United Nations about the experiences of people in those countries.
+Their presentation should include recommendations for public policy changes that would support human rights; these should be connected to the results of psychological science research and to concepts covered in your classes.